KaiserRyo/phonegap-facebook-plugin/www/blackberry10/README.md

 ```

 For more information see: [Facebook Manual Login Documentation] (https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow)

+###Get Status

+The most useful fields are `authResposne` are userID, accessToken and expiresIn

+For more information see: [Facebook Manual Login Documentation] (https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow)

 ###Show a Dialog
-Send Dialog is not supported because of [mobile limitation](https://developers.facebook.com/docs/sharing/reference/send-dialog)
+Send Dialog is not supported:  [Send Dialog Documentation](https://developers.facebook.com/docs/sharing/reference/send-dialog)

 ###The Graph API
-Permissions are handled strictly with Login, so parameter should always be empty:
+Permissions are handled strictly with Login, so permissions parameter should always be empty:
 ```
 facebookConnectPluginBB10.api("me?fields=permissions", [],app.successHandler, app.errorHandler)
 ```